kamicane/harmonizer/README.md

 ## Esprima fixes

-I made some rather crude esprima fixes to support certain es6 features.
-I also pulled in some useful commits from the harmony pull requests (that are currently going ignored). https://github.com/kamicane/esprima/commits/harmony
+I made some rather [crude esprima fixes](https://github.com/kamicane/esprima/tree/harmony) to support certain es6 features.
+I also pulled in some useful commits from the harmony pull requests.

+While harmonizer does not necessarily require an ast generated with my branch of esprima, it will not be able to compile the following features with [ariya/esprima#harmony](https://github.com/ariya/esprima/tree/harmony):

+ * arrow functions with a single pattern or default as parameter
+ * patterns as assignments in for in and for of statements
+ * multiple spread arguments
+ * computed method definitions

+Refer to the [specific commits](https://github.com/kamicane/esprima/commits/harmony) for a full list of fixes.